graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 #### Same Type Shape

-If types differ only in nullability they are still considered mergable.
-This algorithm determines if two types are mergable by removing non-nullibility from the types when comparing them.
+If types differ only in nullability they are still considered mergeable.
+This algorithm determines if two types are mergeable by removing non-nullability from the types when comparing them.

 SameTypeShape(typeA, typeB):